open-xchange/appsuite-frontend/documentation/features/all-messages-folder.md

 The file can be owned by `root` but must be readable by the user running the `dovecot` process.

-As a result every mail account will contain a selectable mailbox `Virtual/All` which pretends to contain all messages from all other mailboxes but Trash and Spam (given that these are named like this and located below the `INBOX` anmespace with `/` as separator).
+As a result every mail account will contain a selectable mailbox `Virtual/All` which pretends to contain all messages from all other mailboxes but Trash and Spam (given that these are named like this and located below the `INBOX` namespace with `/` as separator).

 For App Suite to be able to display the original folders within the search results Dovecot needs to announce an additional capability which needs to be added via